camkol/ScoreKeeper/readme.md

 ## Notes

--Improved responsiveness
+- Improved responsiveness
--Worked on image and made self-sufficient
+- Worked on image and made self-sufficient
--Improved responsiveness further on the buttons
+- Improved responsiveness further on the buttons